gershom12/IQ-Business-Assessment/README.md

 3. On the project folder,	compile the project using mvn clean install on the command line

-4. Copy the war file from target folder and drop it on deployment folder folder C:\Program Files\wildfly-10.0.0.Final\standalone\deployments
+4. Copy the war file from target folder and drop it on deployment folder C:\Program Files\wildfly-10.0.0.Final\standalone\deployments

 5. Navigate to the bin folder on the wildfly installation folder.
 On the cmd type, ./standalone.sh to start the application server